CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions' Security Policy provides information about auditing and logging of CivicActions internal users and end-user activity on the servers and within the system application.

 ##### Drupal

 Transaction logs are generated by the Apache web server, Drupal CMS, MySQL database and PHP page processing.
 Specifically, the following server, application, database and network device audit log events are captured:
-• Apache access log :: Contains a list of requests for your website that have bypassed Varnish.
+• Apache access log: Contains a list of requests for your website that have bypassed Varnish.
 These requests include pages, theme files, and static media files.
-• Apache error log :: Records any Apache-level issues.
+• Apache error log: Records any Apache-level issues.
 The issues reported here are usually caused by general server issues, including capacity problems, .htaccess problems, and missing files.
-• Drupal page request log :: Records all Drupal page loads on your website.
+• Drupal page request log: Records all Drupal page loads on your website.
-• Drupal watchdog log :: Records Drupal-related actions on your website.
-The watchdog log is recorded on your server if you have enabled the syslog module.
+• Drupal Watchdog log: Records Drupal-related actions on your website.
+The Watchdog log is recorded on your databse if you have enabled the syslog module.
-• MySQL slow query log :: Contains a list of MySQL queries that have taken longer than one second to complete.
+• MySQL slow query log: Contains a list of MySQL queries that have taken longer than one second to complete.
-• PHP error log :: Records any issues that occur during the PHP processing portion of a page load.
+• PHP error log: Records any issues that occur during the PHP processing portion of a page load.
 Issues reported here are usually caused by a website’s code, configuration, or content.

 #### b